 The layer of resin should be as thin as possible while still eliminating layer lines.
 The last remaining bubbles were pulled of with a syringe, and the lens was post-cured completely under a UV lamp before dipping the other side.

-Resin-dipped lenses are extremely smooth, with clear and sharp surface reflections.
+Resin-dipped 3D printed lenses are extremely smooth, with clear and sharp surface reflections.
 This technique can be used for other SLA prints as well to give them an even smoother finish, although it does tend to reduce detail.

 The dipping process also alters focal length slightly, so Amos designed and printed a lens testing device.
 The device has screw threads that allow the lens to move closer and further from the imaging plane by turning the wheel, and experimentally check the focal distance of the lens.